lokanta/lokanta.github.io/_posts/2022-03-16-bookkeeper.md

 “Not at all, sir,” said the lady behind the counter.
 “It’s more common than you think.”

 “I just need to know,” he said.
-“Once I know, I can settle it, go back back to the yacht.”
+“Once I know, I can settle it, go back to my yacht.”

 “I’m sure your wife will love it.”

 “What?
 Her?” the man said.
 “Oh no, you misunderstand.
-I’m going back to my yacht, and I won’t be taking her.
+I’m going back to my yacht, but I won’t be taking her.
 My new wife is much better.
 I just need to know.”

 “Oh,” said the lady behind the counter.
 “My apologies, I assumed …” She continued counting.
 “Five.
 Six.
 Seven.
 Eight.”